Striking a balance: commercial realities and housing needs in construction

 Utilising Commercial Modelling and Practices

 Firstly, there is a big shift in popularity of commercial models that were historically reserved for much larger and more complex projects.
-Collaborative contracting, target or guaranteed maximum price models, pain/gain share, structured rate adjustments and early completion bonuses are just a few examples of mechanisms which fell dormant for quite a few years, but are now finding a resurgence on projects of all sizes to balance risk and help stakeholders to reach a commercial agreement.
+Collabourative contracting, target or guaranteed maximum price models, pain/gain share, structured rate adjustments and early completion bonuses are just a few examples of mechanisms which fell dormant for quite a few years, but are now finding a resurgence on projects of all sizes to balance risk and help stakeholders to reach a commercial agreement.

 Clarifying Contracts and Communicating Risk